IMS-Tunis/hamdeni-platform/README.md

 # Hamdeni Platform
-Fully complete version with login, real dashboard, CSS/JS, and all images.
+This version is ready for Render with correct root structure.